aquasecurity/starboard/docs/design/design_trivy_file_system_scanner.md

 ## Overview

-Starboard currently uses Trivy in [Standalone] or [ClientServer] mode to scan and generate VulnerabilityReports for container images by pulling the images from remote registries.
-Starboard scans a specified K8s workload by running the Trivy executable as a K8s Job.
+Trivy-Operator currently uses Trivy in [Standalone] or [ClientServer] mode to scan and generate VulnerabilityReports for container images by pulling the images from remote registries.
+Trivy-Operator scans a specified K8s workload by running the Trivy executable as a K8s Job.
 This approach implies that Trivy does not have access to images cached by the container runtime on cluster nodes.
-Therefore, to scan images from private registries Starboard reads ImagePullSecrets specified on workloads or on service accounts used by the workloads, and passes them down to Trivy executable as `TRIVY_USERNAME` and `TRIVY_PASSWORD` environment variables.
+Therefore, to scan images from private registries Trivy-Operator reads ImagePullSecrets specified on workloads or on service accounts used by the workloads, and passes them down to Trivy executable as `TRIVY_USERNAME` and `TRIVY_PASSWORD` environment variables.

-Since ImagePullSecrets are not the only way to provide registry credential, the following alternatives are not currently supported by Starboard:
+Since ImagePullSecrets are not the only way to provide registry credential, the following alternatives are not currently supported by Trivy-Operator:
 1. Pre-pulled images
 2. [Configuring nodes to authenticate to a private registry]
 3. Vendor-specific or local extension.
 For example, methods described on [AWS ECR Private registry authentication].